bSienkiewicz/homelab/README.md

 - Check logs: `cd docker/<service> && docker compose logs`
 - Verify configuration files exist (e.g., `/srv/data/noip/config.json` for noip)
 - Check environment variables are set correctly
+- For noip: If you see "fetcher is not valid" error, delete `/srv/data/noip/config.json` to use environment variables instead

+**Services not accessible via direct IP:PORT**:
+- Check that ports are mapped in docker-compose.yml (format: `"7878:7878"`)
+- Verify firewall allows the ports: `sudo ufw status`
+- Check if port is in use: `sudo netstat -tulpn | grep <port>`